Duartefranca/RecipeGenarator/README.md

 ## Description

 Simple and easy solutions for the ingredients that you have at home.
-Mix them and make a lovely and tasty dish.
+Mix them and make a lovely and tasty dish

 <br>